in28minutes/cloud.in28minutes.com/_posts/2020-06-06-aws-ec2-for-architects.md

 ![](/images/aws/ec2/3-elb-crosszone-lb.png)

-## Architecture Considerations for EC2 and ELB
+## Architecture Considerations for EC2 and ELB (Certification Exam)

 Here are some the Architecture Considerations for EC2 and ELB: